WaylandM/dichroic-mirror-offsets/docs/batch_plugin.md

 ![match channel to DM dialog](img/match_channel_to_DM.png)

+The channel and DM pairings specified here will be used in the processing of all images.
+This is why it is essential that all images in the batch have been acquired using the same combination of DMs.

-If you would like the plugin to output a single tif file containing all channels, tick the **Merge channels** checkbox, otherwise a tif file will be output for each channel.
+If you would like composite files to be output (*i.e.* files containing all channels), tick the **Merge channels** checkbox.
+Otherwise the plugin will output one tif file per channel, for each of the Olympus oir files.

 When you have matched each channel to its DM click **OK** to proceed.